-Vaccinations are required for all students enrolled in Carson City Schools, unless the student has applied for an exemption through the school district.
+Vaccinations are required for all students enrolled in Carson City Schools, unless the student has applied for a medical or religious exemption through the school district.

 Children will not be permitted to start school if they’re not fully vaccinated.
-However, aside from being a requirement, vaccinations are a good idea, because they protect not only the child who has been immunized, but also other children with health concerns that make them unable to get shots themselves.
+However, aside from being a requirement, vaccinations are a good idea because they protect not only the child who has been immunized, but also other children with health concerns that make them unable to get shots themselves.
 This “community” approach to vaccination helps keep all kids healthy and safe from diseases like measles, mumps, chicken pox and whooping cough.

-Regular Thursday immunization clinic hours will still take place for those who will be unable to attend during the Back to School event, or those who will need other immunizations besides those required for school.
-The regular immunization hours are 8:30-11:30 a.m. and 1-4:30 p.m. every Thursday.
+Regular Thursday immunization clinic hours will still take place for clients who need other immunizations besides those required for school.
+The regular immunization hours are 8:30−11:30 a.m. and 1−4:30 p.m. every Thursday.
 While flu vaccines are not yet available, Carson City Health and Human Services will begin offering them in the fall.
 Note: FluMist will not be available due to changes in recommendations from the CDC Advisory Committee on Immunization Practices.

 For more information about other Health Department services, check out our website at www.gethealthycarsoncity.org or visit us at www.facebook.com/cchhs.